The Encyclopedia of Fantasy: Format and content

 The Encyclopedia was published in a format that matches the 1993 second edition of The Encyclopedia of Science Fiction.
 It is slightly smaller in terms of content, containing 1,049 alphabetical pages, over 4,000 entries and approximately one million words, the bulk of which were written by Clute, Grant and Ashley.
 A later CD-ROM edition contains numerous revisions.

 The Encyclopedia uses a similar system of categorisation to The Encyclopedia of Science Fiction, but does not include an index of theme entries.
 A theme index was later included in the online addenda.
 One of the major differences is that there are no entries related to publishing.

 Reception

 Characterising the book as "an excellent and highly readable source for fantasy", the industry publication Library Journal described The Encyclopedia of Fantasy as "the first of its kind".

 Rob Latham writing for Journal of the Fantastic in the Arts called it "a sprawling map of the field's major authors and texts and an extraordinary cohesive argument", "an indispensable work of reference" and "perhaps the most substantial critical analysis ever to focus on fantasy literature and art".

+Lawrence Person reviewed it for Nova Express.
+The review examines the work together with Clute's related project, The Encyclopedia of Science Fiction.
+Person described Encyclopedia of Fantasy as addressing a broader, less defined genre, employing newly coined terms by Clute to categorize motifs, which may require readers to familiarize themselves with the terminology.
+Person also appreciates Clute's overarching theory of fantasy scattered across related entries.
+Person finds Encyclopedia of Fantasy more constrained than the other in the context of genre boundaries and market definitions.
+Some omissions include no entries on authors such as Neal Barrett Jr. and Shirley Jackson.
+Overall, the article recommends both encyclopedias as essential for serious scholars and enthusiasts of speculative fiction, emphasizing their value for research and casual reference despite minor flaws.